Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Conclusion

 \section{Conclusion}

 This paper proposes a new framework for digital semantic communications over degraded AWGN broadcast channels, namely the DeepSCM scheme.
-In this scheme, the semantic features intended for different receivers are encoded into a basic encoded feature vector and its successive refinement vector, which are then associated with different layers of a super-constellation.
+In this scheme, the semantic features intended for different receivers are encoded into a basic EFV and its successive refinement vector, which are then associated with different layers of a super-constellation.
 To minimize redundancy in broadcasting, an LMMSE decorrelator is developed to ensure that these two vectors are nearly uncorrelated with each other.
 This superposition code structure can accommodate the communication requirements of different receivers with diverse channel conditions.
 The proposed scheme is especially effective in scenarios with large channel disparity and high modulation order.
-All in all, the proposed framework not only provides an efficient way to conduct semantic broadcasting, but also shows a promising future of combining theoretical coding schemes with NN-based coding method.
+This work not only provides an efficient way to conduct semantic broadcasting, but also showcases a promising approach of combining theoretical coding schemes with NN-based coding method. \begin{appendices}

-In the future, we plan to extend our superposition coding approach to other multi-user communication scenarios, such as the semantic communications for multi-terminal sources.
-Moreover, we will enhance the performance of our proposed scheme by introducing techniques such as superposition constellation shaping. \begin{appendices}